linda-seiter/CMSC115_2258/unit2_lab/README.md

 **Objective**: Review how to use JUnit to check if the code produces the correct output.

-Let's review how to run a Junit test to check code functionality.
+Let's review how to run a JUnit test to check code functionality.

 Open the `JavaFacts` class in the editor.